The Illinois Wesleyan Glass Studio is a premier space for creating works of art in

 World renowned artist, Carmen Lozar teaches the glass courses in the Ames School of Art at

 Illinois Wesleyan University.
-Professor Lozar exhibits her work widely including venues such as
+Professor Lozar exhibits her work widely including venues

-SOFA Chicago, Bergstrom Mahler Museum, Habatat Gallery, Muriel Guepin Gallery, and is
+SOFA Chicago, Bergstrom Mahler Museum, Habatat Gallery, Muriel Guepin Gallery, and

 represented by Ken Saunders Gallery in Chicago.